 I wish every child could have you two for parents.
 The word that summarizes our family growing up would be “love.”
 You treated each of us as a precious gift from God.
 You taught us how to love each other, how to love God, our extended families of aunts and uncles and cousins, then others around us.

-We were given examples of the love by your marriage, by your care for us, by your teachings of sharing and relating to others and from your supporting our participation in family gatherings, church activities, and other community related activities.
+We were given examples of the love by your marriage, by your care for us, by your teachings of sharing and relating to others and from your supporting our participation in family gatherings, church activities, and other community related events.

 Moma, since Daddy had to work outside the home, you were our minute to minute reminder that we were loved.
 I believe your family and your home were two of your greatest joys.